sleepyOwl14/XPXExchangeSupport/example.md

 ### bip32
 - derivation path format in "m/0'/1"
-- `m` for the current node as master, `'` is hardened derivation, while the rest is just index
+- `m` for the current node as master, `'` indicate it is hardened derivation, while the rest is just index
-- no restriction, can create almost unlimited path, "m/0/0/1", "m/0/0/1/0", "m/0/0/1/0", "m/0/0/1/0/0/1" ...
+- no restriction, can create almost unlimited path, `"m/0/0/1"`, `"m/0/0/1/0"`, `"m/0/0/1/0"`, `"m/0/0/1/0/0/1"` ...

 ### bip44
 - derivation syntax same as bip32, just with arranged structure
 - format - m / purpose / coin type / account / change / address
-- purpose - we are using bip44, so will be value 44
+- purpose - we are using bip44, so will be value 44, hardened derivation
-- coin type -  we are not in the Registered coin types, please temporary use index that is not in the list of https://github.com/satoshilabs/slips/blob/master/slip-0044.md
+- coin type -  we are not in the Registered coin types, please temporary use index that is not in the list of https://github.com/satoshilabs/slips/blob/master/slip-0044.md, hardened derivation
-- account - independent user identities, start at 0 and sequentially increasing manner, same as bip32 indexing
+- account - independent user identities, start at 0 and sequentially increasing manner, same as bip32 indexing,  hardened derivation
 - change - it is bitcoin thing, so will keep at 0
 - address - derivation index, start at 0 and sequentially increasing manner, same as bip32 indexing